-- Predict test items with SI Leaders
+- Predict test questions

 - Learn how to learn while learning what to learn

-What are the Differences between SI and Peer-Tutoring?
+What are the differences between SI and peer-tutoring?

 |Supplemental Instruction (SI)||Peer-tutoring (PT)|

-|1 SI Leader works with a group of students.||1 Peer Tutor works with 1 student at a time.|
+|1 SI Leader works with a group of students.||1 peer tutor works with 1 student at a time.|

-|The SI Leader attends a section of the course or lab.||The Peer Tutor is not required to attend a section of the course.|
+|The SI Leader attends a section of the course or lab.||The peer tutor is not required to attend a section of the course.|

-|The SI Leader works with a specified faculty member.||The Peer Tutor is not associated with 1 designated faculty member.|
+|The SI Leader works with a specified faculty member.||The peer tutor is not associated with 1 designated faculty member.|

-|The SI Leader works with and is supervised by an SI Coordinator.||The Peer Tutor reports to a learning lab manager.|
+|The SI Leader works with and is supervised by an SI Coordinator.||The peer tutor reports to a learning lab manager.|

-|SI Leader training is more intense and long term.||Peer Tutor training typically requires half a day.|
+|SI Leader training is more intense and long term.||Peer tutor training typically requires half a day.|

 Why should I choose SI?